pauldmccarthy/fsleyes/userdoc/install.rst

 ----------------------------

-.. note:: This is an advanced option, recommended only if you are comfortable
+.. warning:: This is an advanced option, recommended only if you are
-          working with Python environments, and installing packages using your OS package manager.
+             comfortable working with Python environments, and installing packages using your OS package manager.

 FSLeyes is available on `PyPi <https://pypi.org/project/fsleyes/>`_, and